 On its own, it has a bit of a bitter taste and odd smell when it's raw; however, so far I've found the bitter taste easy to hide just by putting seasoning in the breading.
 And, quinoa flour works great as a breading, at least on fish.

 The Lack of Space Factor

-As fish takes up more space than fries or chicken tenders, it's a bit more difficult to fit fish in the air fryer if you have an 8-quart Instant Pot Duo Crisp like I do with a 6-quart air fryer basket.
+As fish takes up more space than fries or chicken tenders, it's a bit more difficult to fit fish in the air fryer if you have a 6-quart air fryer basket.
 Thus, I decided to split the fish fillets in half so that you can fit 3 fillets in one batch.
 I typically don't mind doing multiple batches, but when you have to cook chips in one batch and fish in another, that's a lot of air frying already.
 If you prefer to have more than 2 servings of fish, you can easily just double the fish ingredients and cook two batches of fish.
 Keep the first batch warm in the oven with the chips while the second batch cooks.

-The equipment I use to make this Air Fryer Fish and Chips recipe includes:
+The equipment I use to make this Low FODMAP Air Fryer Fish and Chips recipe includes: